Takagi Function Identities on Dyadic Rationals: --nodes in divide-and-conquer trees

 We state here formulas for the number of $D$-nodes in a divide-and-conquer form with $n$ leaves.
-The number of $D$-nodes corresponds to sequence OEIS \seqnum{A296062} \cite{OEIS}, as was noted in \cite{coronado20}. \begin{theorem} \cite{coronado20} The number of $D$-nodes in a divide-and-conquer SD-tree with $n$ leaf nodes is
+The number of $D$-nodes corresponds to OEIS sequence \seqnum{A296062} \cite{OEIS}, as noted by Coronado et al.\ \cite{coronado20}. \begin{theorem} \cite{coronado20} The number of $D$-nodes in a divide-and-conquer $SD$-tree with $n$ leaf nodes is

 \end{theorem} The following corollary applies to $n$ when $n$ is not a power of $2$. \begin{corollary} Let $n=2^k+r$, where $0<r<2^k$, and let $\rho_1$ be the position of the smallest non-$0$ bit in $r$.
-The number of $D$-nodes in a divide-and-conquer SD-tree with $n$ leaf nodes is
+The number of $D$-nodes in a divide-and-conquer $SD$-tree with $n$ leaf nodes satisfies the equation